 Because of congenital reasons, I lost my sight when I was born.

 I join Dialogue Experience (DE) since 2009.
 I attained a successful transformation from working in the dark to implementing the social projects in the light.
 I am glad that I can add value to DE.
-We do face changes and embrace challenges whenever at any circumstances, but I “Never Give Up”!
+We do face changes and embrace challenges whenever at any circumstances, just like tidal, but I “Never Give Up”!

 I like hiking very much.
 I am a full marathon runner, always believing I can run to the finish line.
 I do face hardship, but I do believe that I may embrace the sun and rainbow after the heavy raining.